 How These 10 SMC’s Talk to Their Children About Being Donor-Conceived

-If you’re contemplating becoming a single my by choice (SMC), it’s normal to worry about what it will be like to explain their are donor-conceived using a sperm donor and in some cases an egg donor as well.
+If you’re contemplating becoming a single my by choice (SMC) and having a donor conceived child, it’s normal to worry about what it will be like to explain their are donor-conceived using a sperm donor and in some cases an egg donor as well.
 The latest research suggests that being open and honest allows your child to process the information from a young age and prevent any surprises.
 It’s just a fact of life from as young as they can remember.

 In other articles, I’ve explained the framework that’s most often used to explain the difference between donors and parents.
 But it can still be difficult to know how and when to bring it up.
 At what age should you introduce the topic?
 What will they understand?
 How should you talk about sperm donors or double donors?